Bonxy/astro-blog-cms/src/content/blog/2024-04-15-hambleton-hike.md

 - hambleton-hike
 - walking
 - hiking
+- urra-moor
+- chop-gate
-description: Today started with a 8.5-mile (13.6 km) hike around Hambleton Hike, where the average temperature was 21℃..
+description: So Sunday started with a 8.5-mile (13.6 km) hike around Hambleton Hike, where the average temperature was 21℃..
 ---
-Today started with a 8.5-mile (13.6 km) hike around Hambleton Hike, where the average temperature was 21℃.
+So Sunday started with a 8.5-mile (13.6 km) hike around Hambleton Hike, where the average temperature was 21℃.

 We started at 9:14 on Sunday, and altogether the hike took 3h 35m 58s to complete.